 Moana grows up the daughter of the chief of the tiny Pacific island of Motonui.
 She discovers that she has a strange affinity with the sea and it brings to her a green stone, which she realises is the heart of the goddess Te Fiti that was stolen by the demi-god Maui.
 The island is being afflicted by a blight that has rendered the fishing grounds barren and caused the coconuts to produce no milk.
 Moana believes that the only hope is to go on a journey beyond the reef but her father forbids any of the village to do so.
 However, Moana’s grandmother shows her the cave that contain the canoes of their ancestors, revealing that they were once great voyagers.
 Defying her father, Moana decides to set forth on a canoe and return the stone heart to Te Fiti and stop the blight.
 The canoe takes her to the island where Maui has been kept prisoner.
 Freed, he reluctantly takes Moana with him and sets about regaining his magical fishhook that grants him the ability to shapechange.
 Moana tries to persuade the carefree and self-absorbed Maui of the necessity of returning the heart to Te Fiti to save them all, although he is fearful to do so.

 Moana was the 56th animated film from Disney.
 In the mid-1990s, Disney made a studied effort to start diversifying their animated product, heralding too many complaints that their films reflected only a whitebread image.
-During that period, we began to see the studio making efforts to embrace diversity and depict more in the way of different cultures – the Native American Pocahontas (1995), the Chinese Mulan (1998), the Hawaiian setting in Lilo & Stitch (2002) and the first African-American heroine in The Princess and the Frog (2009); the pan-Asian cultural focus of Raya and the Last Dragon (2021); and the South American culture of Encanto (2021).
+During that period, we began to see the studio making efforts to embrace diversity and depict more in the way of different cultures – the Native American Pocahontas (1995), the Chinese Mulan (1998), the Hawaiian setting in Lilo & Stitch (2002); the first African-American heroine in The Princess and the Frog (2009); the pan-Asian cultural focus of Raya and the Last Dragon (2021); and the South American culture of Encanto (2021).

 I was interested in Moana (even if the film’s trailer completely turned me off wanting to watch the film).
 It draws on the culture that comes from my former neck of the woods.
 I grew up in New Zealand, which has a sizeable Maori and Pacific Island populace.
 Maui is a central figure to Pacific Island mythology and appears in the cultural tales of the Maori and the peoples of Hawaii, Samoa, Tahiti and Tonga.
 Common to each of the cultures are the stories of Maui fishing the islands up from the ocean, stopping the sun and discovering the secret of fire.
 I can remember being taught the stories when I was back in school.
 It wasn’t part of my culture necessarily but it was a central part of the oral history of the people whose zip code I lived in.